- There were around 300 new cases of vaginal cancer in the UK in 2012, that’s around 1 female every day.

 - Vaginal cancer accounts for less than 1% of all new cases in the UK (2012).

-- Vaginal cancer is a rare cancer in the UK, accounting for around 1% of all gynaecological cancers.
+- Vaginal cancer is the fifth most common gynaecological cancer, accounting for around 1% of all gynaecological cancers.

-- Incidence of vaginal cancer increases with age, with the highest rates in women aged 85 years and over.
+- Incidence of vaginal cancer increases with age, with almost 4 in 10 (37%) cases of vaginal cancer diagnosed in women aged 75 and over.